Deeds: What role do they play in Salvation?

 Psalm 6:4: Return, Lord, rescue my soul; Save me because of Your mercy.
 5 For there is no mention of You in death; In Sheol, ["the grave" KJV] who will praise You?

-Revelation 20:6: Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power
+Revelation 20:6: Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power.

 Ezekiel 18:4: Behold, all souls are Mine; the soul of the father as well as the soul of the son is Mine.
 The soul who sins will die. ...
 20 The person who sins will die.

-Matthew 10:28: And do not be afraid of those who kill the body but are unable to kill the
+Jesus: Matthew 10:28: And do not be afraid of those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.

-soul; but rather fear Him who is able to destroy both soul and body in hell. ...
-39 The one who has found his life will lose it, and the one who has lost his life on My account will find it.
+Jesus: Matthew 10:39: The one who has found his life will lose it, and the one who has lost his life on My account will find it.

-James 5:20: let him know that the one who has turned a sinner from the error of his way will save his
+James 5:20: let him know that the one who has turned a sinner from the error of his way will save his soul from death and cover a multitude of sins.

 But What About Eternal Damnation